mtdrewski/SimpleCPChecker/README.md

 # SimpleCPChecker
-Automatized processing/verifying for simple Competitive Programming-esque codes/problems with DIY generator and some other fancy stuff
+Automatized verifying for simple Competitive Programming-esque problems with DIY generator.

 Makefile commands:
 - make all -> create binaries from all the sources